WestGrid/ubcSummerSchool2018/index.md

 # Research computing summer school

-> Monday June 11th to Thursday June 14th, 2018
+## Monday June 11th to Thursday June 14th, 2018

 This event is brought to you by [WestGrid](https://www.westgrid.ca) and [UBC ARC Department](https://arc.ubc.ca).
 The main goals of this school are:

-1. training researchers to efficiently use
+1. training researchers to use efficiently
    [Compute Canada's national systems](https://docs.computecanada.ca/wiki/National_systems) in their scientific workflows, irrespective of the discipline, and
 1. introducing modern tools and techniques.